usefulteam/jwt-auth/readme.txt

 = jwt_auth_token_payload =

-The `jwt_auth_token_payload` allows you to modify all the token data before being encoded and signed.
+The `jwt_auth_token_payload` allows you to modify all the payload / token data before being encoded and signed.

 Default value: